 Zinc Cladding Gives Distinction to Renovations at Johns Hopkins University

-Founded in 1876, Johns Hopkins University was the first research university in the United States and is still considered one of the top universities in the country.
+Founded in 1876, Johns Hopkins University was the first research university in the United States.
+It is still considered one of the top universities in the country.
 Nestled in charming Baltimore, the 140-acre campus speaks to centuries of architectural design.
 For the recent expansion and remodel of the Ralph S. O’Connor Center for Recreation, the design build team turned to stately zinc composite materials (ZCM).
 This innovative and sustainable material provided a distinguished look befitting the ever-evolving campus style.

 The O’Connor Center, located on the northern end of the university, provides members with a comprehensive offering of fitness and wellness programs; everything from aquatics to racquet sports, indoor climbing, and yoga.
 With over 50,000 eligible faculty and student memberships–plus spouses and university affiliates–the O’Connor Center must both meet the growing needs of this community and withstand the heavy foot traffic.
 Durable ALPOLIC materials, specifically zinc cladding, was the perfect MCM option for this recent renovation.